Mei Lanfang: Major Works of the Mei School

+These works form the core repertoire of the Mei school, representing the artistic style established by the renowned Peking‑opera master Mei Lanfang.

 Philanthropy

 In 1924, Mei went to Japan after learning about the Great Kantō earthquake that had caused destruction.
 During his stay, he not only performed to earn money, but he also raised funds from the Japanese to help the cause.

 Personal life

 Mei Lanfang Family portrait in 1940s.

 In the year 1910, Mei married Wang Minghua who was from a family of opera players.
 They had one son and one daughter together before Wang underwent sterilization surgery; unfortunately, both children died before reaching adulthood.
 In order to carry on the family lineage and with Wang's consent, Mei married his second wife Fu Zhifang in 1921, an opera actress.
 Together they had nine children but only four survived to adulthood.
 In 1925, Mei began seeing opera star Meng Xiaodong.
 They lived together unmarried for five years before they broke up.
 Mei's daughter Mei Baoyue and youngest son Mei Baojiu (1934–2016) inherited and carried on Mei's art as opera players.